The Celtic Goldsmith at The Johnnie Armstrong Gallery

 The Museum receives no funding or official support.
 The generosity of friends and patrons have made this venture possible by allowing the custodianship of artefacts, many highly important, which have never been on display publicly before.

-2024 sees a focus on Mary Queen of Scots.
+A focus on Mary Queen of Scots.

 Tour times are available as below, Monday to Saturday (closed Sunday)